 - Insert a Philips screwdriver into the pivot block

 - Adjust until satisfied

 Should internal bifold doors open in or out?

 Bifold doors can open away or towards you.
 Before installing your doors, you will need to decide how they will open as, once fitted, they will be impossible to adjust.

 For internal doors, stacking should dictate which way your doors open.
 You should have the doors open into the room with the most space for the stacked doors.
 View our section on door stacking to find out more.

 Do you need planning permission to install internal bifold doors?

-You do not need to apply for planning permission if you are looking to install internal bifold doors—unless you live in a listed building.
+Unless you live in a listed building, you do not need to apply for planning permission to install internal bifold doors.